eliotstock/host/README.md

 ### ssh keys

-If reinstalling over an existing Ubuntu instance, restore `~/.ssh` from the USB drive.
+If reinstalling over an existing Ubuntu instance, restore `~/.ssh` from old instance.

+* The Ubuntu installer image has a writable partition you can use for this.
+* `mkdir ~/.ssh`
+* `sudo cp -r /media/[username]/writable/dot-ssh ~/.ssh` (this preserves the file modes)

-Otherwise, generate ssh keys locally.
+Otherwise, generate new ssh keys locally.
 Use no passphrase.

 * `ssh-keygen -t rsa -b 4096 -C "[hostname]"`